marindimitrov12/marindimitrov12/README.md

 <h1 align="center">Hi 👋, I'm Marin Dimitrov</h1>
 <h3 align="center">Enthusiastic and aspiring Web3 Full Stack Developer with a deep passion for blockchain technology and decentralized applications.
-While currently building a foundation in web development and blockchain fundamentals, I am eager to contribute my skills and dedication to the dynamic world of Web3.
+While currently building a foundation in web3 development and blockchain fundamentals, I am eager to contribute my skills and dedication to the dynamic world of Web3.
 A quick learner with a keen interest in staying abreast of the latest advancements in the blockchain space, I am excited to embark on a journey to leverage technology for decentralized innovation.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=marindimitrov12&label=Profile%20views&color=0e75b6&style=flat" alt="marindimitrov12" /> </p>